 They seemed to meet most (or all) of the requirements that Dr. Thomas stated, and given that they are European formulas, I knew they would be healthier for babies than formulas produced here in the states.

-Right now I’m only using Nanny Care.
+Right now I’m only using Nanny Care Goat Milk Formula.
 I used the Bambinchen initially, but I ended up going to NannyCare because it was (a little) less expensive.
 They are both great though, and it looks like they have almost exactly the same ingredients.

 So there ya have it!
-The goat milk run down.
+The goat milk formula run down.

-Please leave your comments and questions below.
-Let’s get the conversation started.
+Also, please leave your comments and questions below.

 Lastly, I have to share something funny… Lily’s new nickname is Lilygoat!
 Ya know how all us moms give our babies silly names?!
 Well, while I was feeding Lily her first bottle of the goat milk formula, I mad some sort of joke about billygoats and then it turned into Lilygoat (not surprisingly haha).
 So….yeah…she’s my little Lilygoat.